AcalaNetwork/truffle-tutorials/advanced-escrow/README.md

 ## User journey

 Finally we are able to simulate the user journey through the `AdvancedEscrow`.
-We will create another script in the `scripts` directory called  `userJourney.js` and add three scenarios to it:
+We have three scenarios to it:

-Beneficiary accepts the funds in aUSD and the escrow is released by `Schedule` predeployed smart contract.
-Beneficiary accepts the funds in aUSD and the escrow is released by the initiator of the escrow, before it is released by the `Schedule`.
-Beneficiary decides to get paid in DOT and the escrow is released by the `Schedule`.
+- Beneficiary accepts the funds in aUSD and the escrow is released by `Schedule` predeployed smart contract.
+- Beneficiary accepts the funds in aUSD and the escrow is released by the initiator of the escrow, before it is released by the `Schedule`.
+- Beneficiary decides to get paid in DOT and the escrow is released by the `Schedule`.

 The simulation script will be called `userJourney.js` and will reside in the `scripts/` folder: